Morristown Juvenile Attorney, Scott Gorman, is Known for His Unique and Extensive Experience

 Facing charges in New Jersey’s juvenile justice system involves both similarities and differences compared to facing criminal charges as an adult in New Jersey state court.
-As a defense attorney who handles adult and juvenile cases and who previously worked as a counselor at a residential facility for at-risk youth in New Jersey, Scott Gorman offers a unique and in-depth perspective for protecting minors against unnecessary – and potentially life-changing – consequences.
+As a Morristown juvenile attorney who previously worked as a counselor at a residential facility for at-risk youth in New Jersey, Scott Gorman offers a unique and in-depth perspective for protecting minors against unnecessary – and potentially life-changing – consequences.

 Experienced Defense Attorney for All Juvenile Charges in Morristown